Published on: 07 Oct, 2024 18:00

 3. 2008 Financial Crisis: A significant drop in the P/E ratio is evident during the 2008 financial crisis, reflecting a sharp decline in market valuations.

 4. 2020 Pandemic Spike: The chart shows a notable spike in the P/E ratio around 2020, likely due to market reactions to the COVID-19 pandemic.
-Due to the lockdown the sales and earning fell which did not get reflected in 12 months' trailing earnings of companies, however, the NIFTY 50 recovered due to anticipation of earning growth.
+Due to the lockdown, the sales and earnings fell which was not yet reflected in 12 months' trailing earnings of companies, however, the NIFTY 50 recovered due to anticipation of earning growth.

 5. Volatility: The P/E ratio has shown significant volatility over the years, with several sharp rises and falls reflecting changing market conditions.